By the standards of a 311 year-old university, we’re pretty new.

 Yale’s Johnson Center for the Study of American Diplomacy, established in 2011, is also part of the Jackson Institute.
 This center sponsors a major conference each spring and hosts Kissinger Senior Fellows.

 In 2015, the highly respected World Fellows program joined the Jackson community.
 The program brings 16 accomplished, mid-career global leaders to Yale’s flagship leadership development program for a four-month immersive transformational journey.
 World Fellows contribute to Yale’s intellectual life, participate in events, collaborate with peers, audit classes, mentor students and lead roundtable discussions.
-The program, established in 2002, has a network of 291 Fellows from 87 countries.
+The program, established in 2002, has a network of more than 300 Fellows from 87 countries.